Last updated on 13/05/24

 Registering your UK divorce in Spain

-When British-Spanish couples get divorced in the UK and the Spanish spouse needs to register the divorce in Spain, I usually translate two documents: Decree of Absolute (Divorce) (or an extract decree of divorce, if the couple got divorced in Scotland) and Form D180 (Certificate referred to in Article 39 of Council Regulation (EC) No. 2201/2003 of 27 November 2003 concerning judgements in matrimonial matters).
+When British-Spanish couples get divorced in the UK and the Spanish spouse needs to register the divorce in Spain, I usually translate two documents: Decree of Absolute (Divorce) (or an extract decree of divorce, if the couple got divorced in Scotland) and Form D180 (Certificate referred to in Article 39 of Council Regulation (EC) No. 2201/2003 of 27 November 2003 concerning judgments in matrimonial matters).

 Transferring Spanish assets after divorce